-It should be mentioned that the calculated entanglement here has a corresponding critical exponent $y_E = 0$ .
+It should be mentioned that the calculated entanglement here has a corresponding critical exponent $y_E = 0$.
 This means that the entanglement is constant at the critical point over all sizes of the system.
 But it is not a constant over all values of U/t.
-There is an abrupt jump across the critical point as $L \to \infty$ .
-If we divide the regime of the order parameter into noncritical regime and critical regime, the results can be summarized as follows.
-In the noncritical regime, that is, U/t is away from $(U/t)c$ , as L increases, the entanglement will saturate onto two different values depending on the sign of $U/t - (U/t)c$ ; at the critical point, the entanglement is actually a constant independent of the size L. These properties are qualitatively different from the single-site entanglement discussed by Osborne and Nielsen [85], where the entanglement with Zanardi's measure increases from zero to the maximum at the critical point and then decreases again to zero as the order parameter $\gamma$ for the XY mode is tuned.
-These peculiar properties of the entanglement found here can be of potential interest to make an effective ideal "entanglement switch."
-For example, with seven blocks of quantum dots on a triangular lattice, the entanglement among the blocks can be regulated as "0" or "1" almost immediately once the tuning parameter U/t crosses the critical point.
+There is an abrupt jump across the critical point as $L \to \infty$.
+If we divide the regime of the order parameter into non-critical regime and critical regime, the results can be summarized as follows: In the non-critical regime, i.e. U/t is away from $(U/t)c$, as L increases, the entanglement will saturate onto two different values depending on the sign of $U/t - (U/t)c$; At the critical point, the entanglement is actually a constant independent of the size L. These properties are qualitatively different from the single-site entanglement discussed by Osborne [84], where the entanglement with Zanardi's measure increases from zero to the maximum at the critical point and then decreases again to zero as the order parameter γ for XY mode is tuned.
+These peculiar properties of the entanglement we have found here can be of potential interest to make an effective ideal "entanglement switch".
+For example, with seven blocks of quantum dots on triangular lattice, the entanglement among the blocks can be regulated as "0" or "1" almost immediately once the tuning parameter U/t crosses the critical point.
 The switch errors will depend on the size of the blocks.
-Since it is already a well-developed technique to change U/t for the quantum dot lattice [95, 103], the above scheme should be workable.
-To remove the special confinement we have made upon the calculated entanglement, namely, only the entanglement of blocks 1 and 7 with the rest ones are considered, in the following, we will prove that the average pairwise entanglement also has the properties shown in Fig. 6.
-As we change the size of the central block, its entanglement with all the rest of the sites follows the same scaling properties as $E{block-block}$ .
-It is understandable if we consider the fact that only a limited region round the block contributes mostly to $E{block}$ .
-This result greatly facilitates the fabrication of realistic entanglement control devices, such as quantum gates for a quantum computer, since we don't need to consider the number of component blocks in fear that the next neighboring or the next-next neighboring quantum dots will influence the switching effect.
+Since it has already been a well-developed technique to change U/t for quantum dot lattice [94, 102], the above scheme should be workable.
+To remove the special confinement we have made upon the calculated entanglement, namely only the entanglement of block 1 and block 7 with the rest ones are considered, in the following, we will prove that the average pairwise entanglement also has the properties shown in Fig. (6).
+It is magnificent that as we change the size of the central block, its entanglement with all the rest sites follows the same scaling properties as $E{block-block}$.
+It is understandable if we consider the fact that only a limited region round the block contribute mostly to E{block} .
+This result greatly facilitate the fabrication of realistic entanglement control devices, such as quantum gates for quantum computer, since we don't need to delicately care about the number of component blocks in fear that the next neighboring or the next-next neighboring quantum dots should influence the switching effect.